• Skip to primary navigation

 Day 1: Gringotts Galleons

 It’s always good to start off with chocolate!
 Most gold-foil-wrapped coins seem to have President Kennedy on them, but I found one that’s a little less obviously Muggle.
-I printed four of the “Gringotts” labels (I wish I could credit the original artist) and tied them up with a cute ribbon.
+I printed four of the “Gringotts” labels (I wish I knew who the artist is so I could give them credit) and tied them up with a cute ribbon.

 Day 2: Dobby Activity

 Dobby the House Elf was such a sweet little guy.
 So today, do something nice for someone in his honor: make a sibling’s bed, do a chore for someone, walk the dog without being asked.
-For older kids, send a text saying something you appreciate about them.
+For older kids, send your family members a text saying something you appreciate about them.

 Day 3: Mrs. Weasley’s Fudge